a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 First, an `AttestationVerifier` instance needs to be created based on a `Makoto` instance:

 ??? info inline end "Important Nonce Info"
-    Under the hoot, the attestation verifier needs a source to generate attestation challenges, track them, invalidate, and match them against incoming attestation requests.
+    Under the hood, the attestation verifier needs a source to generate attestation challenges, track them, invalidate, and match them against incoming attestation requests.
     Warden Supreme provides a secure nonce generation service and uses an in-memory challenge cache by default, which is fine for small to medium load but not for larger production deployments.
     In such scenarios, roll your own, backed by a RDBMS!